RefresherTowel/docs/statement/usage.md

         charge.TimerStart(); // per-state timer
     })
     .AddUpdate(function() {
-        // Charge for at least 60 frames, regardless of how often Update runs if (charge.TimerGet() >= 60) {
+        // Charge for at least 60 time units, regardless of how often Update runs if (charge.TimerGet() >= 60) {
             state_machine.ChangeState("Release");
         }